reuteras/elastic-lab/README.md

 Test auditbeat with Elastic to see how it handles audit logs.
 Inspiration from [Monitoring Linux Audit Logs with auditd and Auditbeat][mla].
 The [Auditbeat Reference][are] and [auditbeat.reference.yml][ary] example file is useful to read through.

-First run fix file permissions of the auditbeat.yml file (change default and add rules if necessary):
+First fix file permissions for the file auditbeat.yml file (change default and add rules if necessary):

     sudo chown root:root auditbeat/auditbeat.yml
     sudo chmod go-w auditbeat/auditbeat.yml